Tummy2Mummy blogger Marie gives us her tips on saving money, making extra money and being careful financially when on maternity leave.

-We all get them ‘do you want to work from home and make an extra £2000 a month..?’ messages from people who sell products, whether that be a diet product, skin products – they all have their own targets to recruit people so will try to persuade you by huge tempting offers.
+We all get the ‘Do you want to work from home and make an extra £2000 a month..?’ messages from people selling products.
+Whether it’s a diet plan, jewllery or skin products – they all have their own targets to recruit people so will try to persuade you by huge tempting offers.

 If it’s a product you are genuinely passionate about – go for it!
 You won’t have a problem selling something you truly believe is amazing.
 If however you don’t love the product, chances are you won’t be able to convince others to buy it.
 Just be aware that they are looking for people who are drawn in by money and the opportunity to work from home – mums!

 Do a weekly food shop online